langurmonkey/gaiasky-web/content/news/2025/gaiasky_3.6.9.md

 categories = ["release", "version"]
 +++

-**Gaia Sky 3.6.9** is out of the oven!
-This new version brings some exciting new features, like motion trails for star and particle groups, a new Turkish translation, and a new API (v2).
-Keep reading for the full changelog.
+Exactly one month after Gaia Sky 3.6.8, today we are proud to release **Gaia Sky 3.6.9**.
+This new version brings some exciting features, like **motion trails** for star and particle groups, a new **Turkish translation**, and a new **API (v2)**, and fixes some bugs.
+Keep reading for the full list of changes included in this release.

 {{< fig src1="img/2025/07/motion-trails.jxl" type1="image/jxl" src2="img/2025/07/motion-trails.avif" type2="image/avif" src="img/2025/07/motion-trails.jpg" class="fig-center fig-post" title="Motion trails in Gaia Sky 3.6.9." width="70%" loading="lazy" >}}
 <!--more-->